opea-project/GenAIExamples/AgentQnA/README.md

 ## Overview

 This example showcases a hierarchical multi-agent system for question-answering applications.
 The architecture diagram is shown below.
-The supervisor agent interfaces with the user and dispatch tasks to the worker agent and other tools to gather information and come up with answers.
-The worker agent uses the retrieval tool to generate answers to the queries posted by the supervisor agent.
-Other tools used by the supervisor agent may include APIs to interface knowledge graphs, SQL databases, external knowledge bases, etc.
+The supervisor agent interfaces with the user and dispatch tasks to two worker agents to gather information and come up with answers.
+The worker RAG agent uses the retrieval tool to retrieve relevant documents from the knowledge base (a vector database).
+The worker SQL agent retrieve relevant data from the SQL database.
+Although not included in this example, but other tools such as a web search tool or a knowledge graph query tool can be used by the supervisor agent to gather information from additional sources.
 ![Architecture Overview](assets/agent_qna_arch.png)

 The AgentQnA example is implemented using the component-level microservices defined in [GenAIComps](https://github.com/opea-project/GenAIComps).
 The flow chart below shows the information flow between different microservices for this example.